What is the new Ellen DeGeneres Campus of the Dian Fossey Gorilla Fund?

 Will this campus have an impact on the environment there?

-MASS Design Group, which has offices in Boston and Kigali, Rwanda, is designing the campus using sustainable architecture, local resourcing, and environmentally responsible practices to keep any impact minimal.
+MASS Design Group is designing the campus using sustainable architecture, local resourcing, and environmentally responsible practices to keep any impact minimal.
 They have worked extensively in Rwanda over the past 10 years and have considerable experience in what is call lo-fab (locally fabricated) building.

 Do you expect this campus to bring more tourists to Rwanda and, specifically, Karisoke?

 Tourism is a complex topic.
 It brings knowledge about, and support for, efforts to save gorillas and other animals.
 Yet great care must be taken to avoid causing any stress to this already vulnerable ecosystem.